-If we go back to Sec.~\ref{BCS-gs:sec}, we realise that the algebra carried out there is perfectly applicable here, and allows us to write the time-dependent state $|\psi(t)\rangle$ in the explicit Gaussian form:
+If we go back to Sec.~\ref{BCS-gs:sec}, we realize that the algebra carried out there is perfectly applicable here, and allows us to write the time-dependent state $|\psi(t)\rangle$ in the explicit Gaussian form:

 with the anti-symmetric matrix $\Z(t)$ given by:

 It is not very hard to explicitly verify that such a state satisfies the Schr\"odinger equation:

 provided $\U(t)$ and $\V(t)$ satisfy the time-dependent BdG equations in Eq.~\eqref{t_dep_BdG_eq_compact}.
 Indeed, the time derivative of the state $|\psi(t)\rangle$ is simply: